-Environmental education must be carried out through research and experimentation.
-With the resources offered by Educational Research, rigorous, scientific, quality and effective environmental education processes can be produced in order to solve environmental problems with social participation.
+Environmental education must be developed through the use of research and experimentation, and with the resources offered by Educational Research, it is possible to produce environmental education processes with rigour, scientificity, quality and effectiveness that manage to solve environmental problems with social participation.
 We propose moving from a theoretical and contemplative environmental education to a practical and problem-solving education.